 Wouldn’t it be lovely if every client relationship was all unicorns and rainbows?
-In a perfect world, our clients would always show up to meetings, listen to our advice and respect the boundaries that we set within our companies.
+In a perfect world, our clients would always show up to meetings they’ve set on the online meeting scheduler, listen to our advice and respect the boundaries that we set within our companies.
 But we all know that business (and life) isn’t quite that easy.

 Every independent professional has had to deal with troublesome clients.
 Sometimes, those clients are just the way they are and there’s no changing them.
 Other times, however, you might just need to have a tough conversation to talk things through.
 It allows your clients to reflect on the client-vendor relationship and decide whether to adjust their behavior or go separate ways.

 Pro Tip: Being upfront about expectations is the key to ensuring clients don’t cross the boundaries and, if they do repeatedly, it provides you with an opportunity to dissolve the agreement.

 Yet, it is difficult for many of us to be firm and stand up for ourselves and our businesses.
 But it’s so vital to the integrity of your brand.
 People will treat you the way you let them treat you, which is why it’s so critical to set clear boundaries early in the relationship.
 Here are a few tips to help navigate those difficult conversations with grace.